ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 ```

 ### Sub-Sequence Queries
-<h3> Using start / end query parameters </h3>
+<h3> Using start / end query string parameters </h3>
 Important Points:

  * start is 0-based inclusive while end is 0-based exclusive
  * start and end both are 32 bit unsigned integers
  * start / end parameters must not be used along with `Range`
- * While using start / end, response must have a `Accept-Ranges` header set to none.
+ * While using start / end, responses must have a `Accept-Ranges` header set to none.
  * **CASE 3** of this section is only for servers which support circular sequences

 <h5> Case 1 </h5>
 Circular or Non-circular Sequences
-Query parameters : start and end given
+Query parameters : start and end
 Checksum Algorithm : MD5
-`Accept : text/vnd.ga4gh.seq.v1.0.0+plain`
-`Range : NA`
+Request Headers : Accept
 **Conditions** : start < end ; start < size of sequence;
-**Description** : Sub sequence will be retrieved no matter the type (circular/non-circular).
+**Description** : Sub sequence will be retrieved regardless of the type (circular/non-circular).

 ```
 GET /sequence/6681ac2f62509cfc220d78751b8dc524/?start=10&end=20
+Accept: text/vnd.ga4gh.seq.v1.0.0+plain
 ```

 ```